 Immediately you notice the lovely oxidized red tint.
 The small edge of aging is also caused by the variety of the grape itself: Nebbiolo.

 The wine is clear, is brilliant and has light fast rolling tears.
 In the beginning, the wine is quite closed with light tertiary scents like sous bois.
-After swirling, the complexity rises and we recognize vanilla aromas, chocolate, tobacco, sous bois, leather and nuts.
+After swirling, the complexity rises and we recognize vanilla aromas, chocolate, tobacco, sous bois, leather, nuts and red fruit.

 On the palate, the wine has a soft and elegant flavor, supported by acidity and fine ripe tannins.
 The wine is nicely balanced, round though not plump.